-Student Name:

-(Check one.)

-I have read and understand these essential fu ability to perform these functions. unctions, and I certify, to the best of my knowledge, that I have the

-Student Signature Date

-OR

-perform essential function number(s) unctions, and, to the best of my knowledge, I will be unable to due to a disability.
-I understand that I need to provide endations for accommodations of my disability from my physician.
+I have read and understand these essential functions, and, to the best of my knowledge, I will be unable to perform essential function number(s) due to a disability.
+I understand that I need to provide documentation of my disability and recommendations for accommodations of my disability from my physician.

-Student Signature Date